OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

-   Some modules can be removed from QSINIT.LDI archive without affecting base functionality (when it must fit into diskette image for CD boot, for example). cache.dll   - used only for caching of FAT volumes (if cruel life forces
+   Some modules can be removed from QSINIT.LDI archive without affecting base functionality (when it must fit into diskette image for CD boot, for example). cache.dll   - sector-level cache, used only for caching of FAT volumes
-                 you to use QSINIT shell as copy utility ;) cplib.dll   - CHCP command, this module provides code pages for FAT/exFAT and for HPFS formatting. fslib.dll   - HPFS r/o support vdisk.dll   - PAE ramdisk vhdd.dll    - VHDD shell command
+                 (if cruel life forces you to use QSINIT as copy utility ;) cplib.dll   - CHCP command, this module provides code pages for FAT/exFAT and for HPFS formatting. fsfat.dll   - FAT/exFAT support fslib.dll   - HPFS r/o support vdisk.dll   - PAE ramdisk vhdd.dll    - VHDD shell command